near/nearcore/docs/practices/workflows/profiling.md

 </blockquote>

 Once enough profiling data has been gathered, terminate the program.
 Use the `bytehound` CLI tool to operate on the profile.
-I recommend `bytehound serve` over directly converting to e.g. heaptrack format using other subcommands as each invocation will read and parse the profile data from scratch.
+I recommend `bytehound server` over directly converting to e.g. heaptrack format using other subcommands as each invocation will read and parse the profile data from scratch.
 This process can take quite some time. `serve` parses the inputs once and makes conversions and other introspection available as interactive steps.